Is Cybersecurity a Good Career?

 The demand picture

-- 3.5 million unfilled cybersecurity roles globally per Cybersecurity Ventures' 2024 estimate.
+- 3.5 million unfilled cybersecurity roles globally per Cybersecurity Ventures' 2024 estimate (latest figure available at time of writing).

-- 4.8 million worker deficit per ISC2's 2024 Workforce Study (different methodology, similar order of magnitude).
+- 4.8 million worker deficit per ISC2's 2024 Workforce Study (different methodology, similar order of magnitude; ISC2 publishes annually — newer cycles may revise).

 The headline "skills gap" obscures a more useful truth: there's a glut of credentialed-but-inexperienced entry-level candidates and a real shortage of mid-career practitioners with 3+ years of hands-on experience.
 The job market in 2026 favors candidates who have shipped real work — incident-response cases, audit cycles, deployments — over those who have stacked certifications without the matching experience.